openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/csv_format.md

 : 60 (currently fix)

 HandlebarOffsetLeft
-: 30 as set in the configuration
+: 30 as set in the configurations

 HandlebarOffsetRight
-: 30 as set in the configuration
+: 30 as set in the configurations

 NumberOfDefinedPrivacyAreas
 : 3 as set in the configuration, just to be aware of